Fonds F003 - Vivienne Poy fonds

 An interest in fashion design led Vivienne to complete a diploma in fashion arts (knitwear design) at Seneca College in 1981.
 That same year, she embarked on a career in fashion design, manufacturing, wholesale and retail, as President of Vivienne Poy Enterprises Ltd. and Designer of Vivienne Poy Mode, until winding down the business in 1995.

 In 1998, she was named to the Senate by Prime Minister Jean Chretien, sitting with the Liberal caucus while representing Toronto as one of Ontario’s 24 senators.
 Her appointment was significant; she was the first Canadian of Asian descent to be appointed to the Senate of Canada and the first person of Chinese ancestry to serve in the Upper House of the Canadian Parliament.
 Vivienne served as senator until 2012, working to advance issues related to gender equality, multiculturalism, immigration and human rights.
-She is best known for her work to have the month of May designated as Asian Heritage Month; sponsor the Famous Five monuments in Calgary and Ottawa; and lay the groundwork to make the lyrics of Canada’s national anthem more inclusive.
+She is best known for her work to have the month of May designated as Asian Heritage Month; sponsor the Famous Five monuments in Calgary and Ottawa commemorating the landmark Persons Case; and lay the groundwork to make the lyrics of Canada’s national anthem more inclusive.

 Since 1980, Vivienne has served as chairman of the family business, Lee Tak Wai Holdings Limited, and president of the Lee Tak Wai Foundation and Calyan Publishing.
 She is a trustee of the Hong Kong-based Drs.
 Richard Charles and Esther Yewpick Lee Charitable Foundation, which funds scholarships and university research chairs in Asian studies.